ibm-cloud-docs/activity-tracker/control_usage_quotas.md

 {: #daily_usage_quota}

 To specify a daily exclusion rule, do the following from the *Usage Quotas* dialog:

+Verify that each exclusion rule that you add behaves as expected.
+Inproperly configured exclusion rules can result in data and cost spikes.
+{: important}

 1. In the **Triggered Exclusion Rules** section click **Add daily rule**.